Set up and Locate.

 The larva will eventually change to a pupa and will remain as such until the following year when they emerge as an adult to start the cycle again.

-The image below shows the mud lined cells, each supplied with a mixture of pollen and nectar in one of the tunnels seen in our Solitary Bee Observation Hive.
-Two are completed with a third under construction.
+The image below shows the mud lined cells, each supplied with a mixture of pollen and nectar in tunnels seen in our Solitary Bee Observation Hive.
+Two different species are using different sized tunnels here.

 Management and maintenance.